-As a business owner, are you worried that your business relies heavily on a key employee?
-If yes, consider getting key person insurance.
+As a business owner, are you worried that your business relies heavily on a key person?
+If yes, consider getting key person life insurance.

-Key person insurance, also known as key man insurance, protects your business if a key employee dies or becomes disabled.
-This coverage is important if youre business depends on one or a few persons’ knowledge, personal network, or performance.
+Key person insurance, also known as key man insurance, protects your business if a key person dies or becomes disabled.
+This coverage is important if you're business depends on one or a few persons’ knowledge, personal network, or performance.

 What is a Key Person?

 If your business would lose significant revenues due to the loss of a particular employee, that individual is likely a key person (or a "key man") for your business.

 You can also identify whether an employee is a key person or not by considering the cost of finding a replacement.
 If your business would need to hire a headhunting company to find a replacement, the individual in question is likely a “key person.”

 The key person (or key man) might be the Marketing Director, the CEO, the President or any other employee who is responsible for a large part of your company’s revenue or who cannot be easily replaced.

 Key person insurance works the same way as any other life insurance policy.
 The contract involves three key parties:

 - the insured (the person whose life is covered by the insurance policy)

 - the policy owner (the person or entity that pays the premiums and has the right to make changes to the insurance policy)